Converter (Three-Phase)

 -

-Connect the output of the Six-Pulse Gate Multiplexer block to the Converter (Three-Phase) block via the G port.
+Connect the output of the Six-Pulse Gate Multiplexer block to the block Converter (Three-Phase) through the G port.

-Using the Integral Diode settings, an internal protection diode can be enabled.
+Using the settings *Integral Diodes*you can switch on the internal protection diode.
 The internal diode protects the unit by providing a conduction path for reverse current that occurs when the unit abruptly cuts off the voltage supply to an inductive load.

-Set the Integral protection diode parameter depending on the purpose.
+Set the value for the parameters Model dynamics depending on the purpose.

 ---|---|---|---|